zhiqing-xiao/sn/README.md

 There are a dozen of items for Chapter 13 and Chapter 15.
 Maybe the easiest way is to ask Zhiqing for the updated PDF files for these two chapters.

 - Notations, English letters, Search "Belief update operator in partially observable tasks".
 Delete this line.
-And the next line, change 【TD target; (lower case only) upper bound】 to 【TD target; (lower-case only) upper bound; (lower-case only in distributional RL) utilitiy; (lower-case only in partially observable tasks) Belief update operator; (lower-case only in partially observable tasks) Belief update operator】.
+And the next line, change 【TD target; (lower case only) upper bound】 to 【TD target; (lower-case only) upper bound; (lower-case only in distributional RL) utility; (lower-case only in partially observable tasks) Belief update operator】.
 That is, first add a hythen in existing "lower case", and add some more texts

 - Section 13.1, Interdisciplinary Reference 13.1, PDF Page 432, Search "real-use use".
 Change 【real-use use】 to 【real-world use】.